vimagick/dockerfiles/scrapyd/README.md

 [Pillow][5] is the Python Imaging Library to support the ImagesPipeline.

-This image is based on `debian:jessie` without any useless packages installed.
-Only 4 latest python packages are installed:
+This image is based on `debian:jessie`, 5 latest python packages are installed:

 - `scrapy`: git+https://github.com/scrapy/scrapy.git
 - `scrapyd`: git+https://github.com/scrapy/scrapyd.git